bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 Thus, while there isn’t a direct formula connecting force to energy by itself, work is the bridge between force and energy.

-No, this scenario isn’t necessarily a closed system.
+This scenario isn’t necessarily a closed system.
 In physics, a closed system is one where no energy or matter enters or leaves the system.
 Here, when we apply a force and do work on an object, energy is transferred into or out of the object, so it’s typically considered an open system in that context.

 For example: